lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 We do not currently have an internal penetration testing program.
 Regarding external pentests on the XXX system, I don't recall any recent assessments

-Hi [Name], quick check on the Clearing System pentest history.
+Hi [Name], quick check on the XXX System pentest history.
 I only have records for Web/Mobile, and I’m not sure if xxx received anything either.
 Since IT Gov usually coordinates the external side, do you know if this was ever done?

 Hi xxx, our website vendor has sent the invoice and it's now in our internal processing stage.
 Could you kindly confirm if the approval flow is as follows: